poliwat/poliwat/content/log/internet-will-not-be-homogenized.md

 *Wed 1143 AM*

-I need to finish this project, I will set a deadline for it after finishing [POLIWAT v1](/2017/08/02/poliwat-master-doc/)
+I need to finish this project, I will set a deadline for it after finishing POLIWAT v1 = **2017/08/02/poliwat-master-doc**